Spain World Cup Fixtures, Squad, Group, Guide - World Soccer

 Who plays up front?

-The short answer is, of course, Alvaro Morata.
-But Diego Costa is returning.
+Considering the squad selection Diego Costa is probably going to start.
 And then there’s Rodrigo, who is scoring goals for Valencia and Spain.
-Against Italy, they played without a fixed striker – something that even Morata, the “victim” of the tactic, said was a good idea.
+Against Italy, they played without a fixed striker – something that even Alvaro Morata, the “victim” of the tactic, said was a good idea.
+Shockingly, Morata has failed to make the squad at all.

 One “pivot” or two?

-While the essence of the team’s approach remains the same, Lopetegui made tactical tweaks throughout qualification.
 Usually, Sergio Busquets has played alongside another midfielder – usually Koke, sometimes Saul, occasionally Thiago – but at times he plays alone with two “interiors” ahead of him to either side.

 Portugal World Cup Fixtures, Squad, Group, Guide